DadaIsCrazy/languages-perfs/Readme.md

  - memory footprint (C, Java low, Perl, PHP high)
  - javascript hard limit on array size (=~ 130 million)
  - bash very slow
+ - numpy is not the bottom of the list: I feel like using a module specifically designed to handle arrays is cheating.
+Using a loop instead of `nums[i*2:MAX:i] = True` would have yielded the same performances as CPython (would stronger reinforce the idea that numpy is fast because is has precisely the right builtin).
  - add some justification for not comparing large systems (would be very time consuming to use objects, templates, etc.)
  - explain that the Sieve of Eratosthenes is a poor choice for functional languages, but it's hard to find a good example that works for all languages...
  - some further readings about computing prime numbers: how to optimize eratosthene sieves, and what alternatives to use or not.